 The idea here is to produce regular content in various mediums.
 This will build your authority and reputation.
 You will be perceived as trusted advisors in your field, experts and the go-to guys.
 In a very methodical fashion, you will build your specification base and shift the balance of power in your sector.

-Once the awareness and credibility of your brand and solution is there, you need to ensure that your product is easy to download.
+Once the awareness and credibility of your brand and solution are there, you need to ensure that your product is easy to download.

 All information needs to be available on-demand, preferably including cost information.
 The type of information required can include: